akx/multi-room-stream/README.md

 By default, all streams are up all the time; if no one is connected, they just output silence.
 This could be made optional in a future release.

+### Configuration

+Beyond just the declarative configuration of rooms in the `multiroom.liq` file, the `libmultiroom.liq` file reads some bits from environment variables.
+Most of these are already correctly set for you by the Docker Compose file, but there's a couple tweakable bits:

+* `STORAGE_SPLIT_METADATA`: Set this to `1` or suchlike if you'd like new storage files to be created when the source metadata (tag) changes.

 Setup (sources)
 ---------------